Entanglement of particles versus entanglement of fields: independent quantum resources: Preliminaries

 \subsection{Outline}

 In the remainder of this work, our goal is to explore the uniting and distinct features of entanglement in the particle picture and for quantum fields.
-We provide explicit examples to show why field and particle entanglement are independent notions of quantum correlations.
-Along the way, rigorous definitions of particle and field entanglement are given within the Fock-vector-based framework, as described above.
+We provide explicit examples to show why field entanglement and particle entanglement are independent notions of quantum correlations.
+Along the way, rigorous definitions of particle entanglement and field entanglement are given within the Fock-vector-based framework, as described above.
 This allows us to clearly highlight the similarities and differences of both kinds of entanglement.
-Cases are explored that include distinguishable particles, indistinguishable bosons and fermions, and identical particles for bosons.